 Roommate Life Begins at Home

-Last Updated on August 1, 2023 by Andrea
+Last Updated on December 10, 2024 by Andrea

 Home Skills = Life Skills

 As the verse above demonstrates, we should communicate with our kids and friends the way we want them to communicate with us.
 Then our children learn to do the same thing.
 They then communicate with their roommates and friends the way they want to be communicated with.
 And the cycle continues.
+When we teach these skills we are setting up to start on the right foot.

 - knowing our own mind